KipJM/OPNSpeedGuard/README.md

 [road warrior setup](https://docs.opnsense.org/manual/how-tos/wireguard-client.html) in situations where WireGuard connectivity might be unstable.

 This tool automatically makes OPNSense connect to a reachable peer with good internet bandwidth, similar to how "auto location" works in a consumer VPN app.
+> Disclaimer: This tool will not and can not circumvent network restrictions.
+It's merely for managing the WireGuard daemon on an OPNSense firewall.
+Do with this information what you will.

 # Demo